magento-hackathon/magento2-standard/README.md

 # Magento 2 standard installation using composer

+---

+***Official installation note**: Since Magento released officialy version 2.0.0, they added the `composer project-create` command in the documentation.
+You can find more information here: <http://devdocs.magento.com/guides/v2.0/install-gde/prereq/integrator_install.html#integrator-first-composer-ce>*

+---

 ![Version of Magento](https://img.shields.io/badge/Version%20of%20Magento%20installed%20by%20this%20project-2.0.2-green.svg)

 As you probably know, Composer is used in Magento 2.